 Capital Region Strategic Workforce Development Plan

-Capital Region’s Strategic Workforce Development Plan for Workforce Innovation and Opportunity Act (WIOA) outlines strategies that assist youth and individuals with barriers gain access to employment opportunities, including career pathways within critical industry sectors identified within the greater RPU.
+The Capital Region’s Strategic Workforce Development Plan for Workforce Innovation and Opportunity Act (WIOA) outlines strategies that assist youth and individuals with barriers gain access to employment opportunities, including career pathways within critical industry sectors identified within the greater RPU.
 The ultimate goal of these strategies is to support economic prosperity and income mobility.
-The goal will be completed through aligning regional plan objectives in support of sector strategies that enhance WIOA outcomes and the State WIOA Unified Strategic Workforce Development Plan goals, which include helping to produce a million middle-skill industry-recognized post secondary credentials and doubling of apprenticeships.
+The goal will be completed through aligning regional plan objectives and developing partnerships in support of sector strategies that enhance WIOA outcomes and the State WIOA Unified Strategic Workforce Development Plan goals, which include helping to produce a million middle-skill industry-recognized post-secondary credentials and doubling of apprenticeships.